Chart Color Schemes

 Somers lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, Somers' population is estimated at around 1,860, reflecting an increase of 3 people since the 2021 Census which reported a population of 1,857.
-This change is inferred from AreaSearch's resident population estimate of 1,832 following examination of ABS ERP data release in June 2024 and address validation since the Census date.
-The suburb's population density stands at 124 persons per square kilometer.
-Over the past decade, Somers demonstrated a compound annual growth rate of 1.2%, outpacing its SA3 area.
+As of Nov 2025, Somers' estimated population is around 1,792, a decrease of 65 people (3.5%) from the 2021 Census figure of 1,857.
+This change is inferred from AreaSearch's resident population estimate of 1,785, based on latest ERP data release by ABS in June 2024 and address validation since the Census date.
+This results in a density ratio of 120 persons per square kilometer.
+Over the past decade, Somers (SA2) has shown resilient growth with a 1.2% compound annual growth rate, outpacing its SA3 area.
 Overseas migration contributed approximately 55% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and VIC State Government's Regional/LGA projections released in 2023 adjusted using weighted aggregation method for areas not covered by ABS data.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with base year 2022.

 Frequently Asked Questions - Population